-'Manor Park Playschool/OCC' will provide communication to families in regard to the enhancement of health and safety measures as well as direction about keeping children home when they are sick.
+'Before- and After- School in Manor Park' will provide communication to families in regard to the enhancement of health and safety measures as well as direction about keeping children home when they are sick.
 This will help to keep all children and staff safe and healthy.
-Families will receive the Daily Active Screening Questionnaire prior to returning and will be reminded about the importance of picking up their ill children immediately.

-Currently, 'Manor Park Playschool/OCC' has not needed to create a policy about how to bring families back into the re-opening phase.
-The results of the survey to families has allowed us to be able to bring all families who requested a space in September back on the first day of school.
+Currently, 'Before- and After- School in Manor Park' has not needed to create a policy about how to bring families back into the re-opening phase.
+The results of the survey to families has allowed us to be able to bring all families who requested care in September back on the first day of school.
 Any need to prioritize will be communicated with families and an equitable approach will be implemented to assess priority for care.
 Prioritization of limited childcare spaces will be assessed in the following manner:

 - 1. Front line workers - 2.
-Care for families where parents must return to work, and that work is outside of the home

-3. Families with special circumstances that would benefit from children returning to care, such as children with special needs.
+Care for families where parents must return to work, and that work is outside of the home - 3.
+Families with special circumstances that would benefit from children returning to care, such as children with special needs.